Alexsandro-Vitor/ImageSearch/README.md

 # ImageSearch
-An tool to find similar images
+A tool to find similar images